COVID-19 Testing: What Parents Need to Know

 Who should be tested?

-One of the reasons why the test is given is because it “helps protect our staff and ensures that the right personal protective equipment is used when providing care,” Dr. Bender explains.
+One of the reasons why the test is given is because it “helps protect our staff, patients, and their families, and ensures that the right personal protective equipment is used when providing care,” Dr. Bender explains.

 Types of COVID-19 tests

-The Food and Drug Administration issued an emergency use authorization for a CDC-approved test.
 This is the test preferred by the Centers for Disease Control and Prevention (CDC) to determine if an individual has the virus.
 The test uses a swab at the end of a long, thin stick to collect material from deep in the nasal passage—where the nose connects to the throat.
 The lab looks at the sample for genetic material that matches the virus.
-Children’s Hospital Los Angeles uses the CDC-EUA test.
+There are many platforms now available to detect SARS-CoV-2 (COVID-19).

 This test works like a rapid test for influenza.
 The swab collects a sample from the front of the nasal passage or throat, which is checked for viral proteins and gives results in minutes.